StefHill/HillsHealth/Scope Definition.md

 ### Key Assumptions
 - Customers will be required to set up ‘My Account’ as part of the online sales process.
-- Customers will be required to set up a Direct Debit [DD] as part of the online sales process.
+- Customers will be required to set up a Direct Debit as part of the online sales process.
 - My account ‘customer requests’ will feed into the appropriate system for internal action.
 - Live customer data will be accurate.
-- BAYV Website and internal system changes can be made within the project timescale.
+- x Website and internal system changes can be made within the project timescale.
 - Changes to internal processes can be designed/communicated/trained within the business.
 - Resource is available for all aspects of the project.
 - Funding is available for the project.